 Salary & Benefits

-Salary is commensurate with experience.
-Hiring range is $28.74 - $31.13/hour.
+We are hiring for 2 full-time, career positions.
+Hourly range is $28.74 - $31.13.
 For information on the comprehensive benefits package offered by the University visit:

 Please submit your cover letter and resume as a single attachment when applying.